skoolkid/skoolkit/man/source/sna2skool.py.rst

 OPTIONS
 =======
--V, --version
-  Show the SkoolKit version number and exit.

 -c, --ctl `FILE`
   Specify the control file to use.
 By default, any control file whose name (minus the .ctl suffix) matches the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix) will be used, if present.

--T, --sft `FILE`
-  Specify the skool file template to use.
-By default, any skool file template whose name (minus the .sft suffix) matches the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix) will be used, if present.

 -g, --gen-ctl `FILE`
   Generate a control file in `FILE`.

--M, --map `FILE`
-  Specify a code execution map to use when generating a control file.
-Code execution maps produced by the Fuse, SpecEmu, Spud, Zero and Z80 Spectrum emulators are supported.

 -h, --ctl-hex
   Write hexadecimal addresses in the generated control file.